Rahul0598/blog-source/content/posts/I507/index.md

 6. **Rating** : I never rated my sleep out of 5 stars, so this statistics is meaningless to me.
 In the end it shows us how many hours of sleep I have lost over the period in consideration (1 month) - over 80 hours!

 The app has this cool feature where it shows the summary statistics from all the countries.
 Each country has a count of users who have agreed to share their data with the app owners to be a part of a "SleepCloud Study"[[4]](#4).
 The funny part is how you have to keep scrolling for a minute to reach the end and there is no search feature to find a country of interest.

 {{< image src="world-summary.jpg" alt="An endless scrollable list of all countries in the world!" caption="Screenshot of the overall sleep statistics from across the world." width="300">}}

+These summary statistics motivate you to fix your schedule.
+There is an unconscious nudge to reduce the number of red graphs on the charts.
+I must also mention that, initially I found the excessive amount of charts, graphs and analysis a bit overwhelming.
+But now, after 4 weeks, I have customized my dashboard to show me only the things I want to see.

 Some of the other graphs that I find useful are :